Hiring a Web Designer? Ask These 6 Questions First.

 ONGOING MAINTENANCE, CARE & UPDATES

-Other customers prefer not having to learn anything.
-They enjoy being able to rest assured that their website is fully functional and up to date all the time (let’s be honest, if your site was “down” right now, would you know it without checking Google first?
-Then, would you know what to do if it was?).
+Some customers prefer not having to learn something new.
+They enjoy being able to rest assured that their website is fully functional and up to date at all times.
+For example, if your site was “down” right now, would you know without checking Google first?
+Then, would you know what to do if it was down.
 Working with a website designer that offers a consistently high level of maintenance and care after launch is invaluable.

 What to ask: After my website is completed, do you offer maintenance services to keep my core files and software up to date or will I be responsible for that?

 Typically, a new business is budget conscious.
 Making sure that their dollar is stretching is key.
 When you are hiring a web designer that has in-house graphic design services, too, it can save hundreds of dollars.
 Moreover, it makes the overall process a smoother one.
 Studio Barn Creative never outsources graphic design pieces.
 We create them in-house with industry standard software by Adobe.
 SBC is able to bundle designs such as logo or business cards into your website design project costs without additional upcharge typically associated with outsourcing to third-parties.